 - Seller’s Agents: They are more popularly known as listing agents.
 They help owners who have put their property up for sale find buyers.

 - Buyer’s Agents: These ones do the direct opposite of what seller’s agents do.
-They help buyers locate and facilitate the acquisition of properties that they are interested in.
+They help buyers tips for first time home buyers locate and facilitate the acquisition of properties that they are interested in.
+To learn more, check out these tips for first time home buyers.

 - Dual Agents: These ones are able to function in both the selling and the buying capacity.
 However, in other to prevent a situation where there’s a clash of interests and to limit any possible blow back from either clients, they have to sign a Dual Agency Agreement.